V. Seetharamaiah: Academic

 Seetharamaiah returned to Mysore in 1923 and took up a teaching tenure at Sarada Vilas High School till 1928.
 During these years, Vi.
 Si. began to pen poems in Kannada.
 These he would publish extensively in journals and periodicals like Prabuddha Karnataka, Aruna, Rashtra Bandhu and Artha Sadaka.
 B. M. Srikantaiah, who was the Registrar of University of Mysore appointed V. Seetharamaiah as lecturer in 1928 at Central College, Bangalore.
 Even though Vi.
 Si. was trained in Economics, B. M. Srikantaiah reposed faith in his grasp and knowledge of Kannada language and literature and appointed him as a Kannada lecturer instead.
 V. Seetharamaiah taught at Central College and Intermediate Colleges at Bangalore till 1942.
 At Central College, Bangalore he was a member of the "Karnataka Sangha" - a band of Kannada literary enthusiasts who would pen poems, write novellas and often even stage them in amateur theatres in Bangalore.

 In 1943, V. Seetharamaiah was promoted and transferred back to Maharaja College, Mysore.
 Here he worked till 1948.
 For the next two years, he would head the Intermediate College at Chikamagalur first as Superintendent and then as Principal.
 From 1950 till 1955 (until his retirement), he headed the Department of Kannada Studies at Central College, Bangalore.

 His students were B. G. L. Swamy, R. K. Laxman, A. K. Ramanujan, H. Y. Sharada Prasad, S. V. Parameshwara Bhatta, H. M. Nayak, G. S. Shivarudrappa, L. S. Sheshagiri Rao, H. M. Shankar Narayan Rao, J. Varadaraja Rao and Smt.
 C. N. Mangala.

 After retirement, from 1956 till 1958, Vi.
 Si. worked with All India Radio - Bangalore Akashvani as producer for the "Spoken Word Professor" series.
-From 1964 till 1968, V. Seetharamaiah headed the Government Arts and Science First Grade College at Honnavar, Karnataka as Principal.
+From 1964 till 1968, V. Seetharamaiah headed Malnad Progressive Society's Arts and Science First Grade College at Honnavar, Karnataka as Principal.
 In 1968, he returned to Bangalore to assume Editorship of India Book House's (IBH) encyclopaedic project aimed at compiling all of Kannada poetry from Kaviraja Nayakara (Nrupatunga) to Navodaya’s Muddanna.
 This vast work was successfully brought out by Vi.
 Si. under the title of “Kannada Kavi Kavya Parampare”.